 Image Source: It’s All the Rage

-Hawkeye’s a family man, and we’ll probably see him go rogue in Avengers 4 after Thanos has pulverized his loved ones.
+Hawkeye has always been a family man, and we recently saw him turn into a bad boy killing criminals in Avengers 4 after Thanos pulverized his loved ones.

 2. Batman & Robin

 Bruce Wayne and Dick Grayson have been sending super villains to Arkham Asylum in style for years.
 Bruce lost his parents when a thief killed them.
 He then adopted the bat figure because of his phobia of the animal.
 Wanting to inspire fear, Bruce became Batman.
 He’s highly trained and uses his money as a disguise and means to create more gadgets to fight crime.
 He has a dual identity that allows him to research different organizations as he pleases.